ansible/molecule/README.rst

 Molecule is designed to aid in the development and testing of `Ansible`_ roles including support for multiple instances, operating system distributions, virtualization providers, scenarios, and test frameworks.
+Molecule is opinionated.
+By being opinionated Molecue aims to enforce a common way in which roles are written and maintained.

 Molecule uses `Ansible`_ `playbooks`_ to exercise the `role`_ and its associated tests.
 Molecule supports any provider [#]_ `Ansible`_ supports.